eugenepolschikov/jmeter-maven-scenario/mavenproj/jmeter-testproject/README.md

 > mvn archetype:generate "-DgroupId=com.jmeter.testproj"  "-DartifactId=jmeter-testproject" "-DarchetypeArtifactId=maven-archetype-quickstart" "-DinteractiveMode=false"

+Please follow the manual for more details: https://www.blazemeter.com/blog/how-use-jmeter-maven-plugin

 ## In order to launch on latest jmeter version 5.1.1 we should explicitly point in
 our root pom.xml we should use jmeter maven plugin of 2.9.0 version  .
 Please see screenshot for details: https://i.imgur.com/h7BicEp.png  .